Henry W. Offen Internship

 • A copy of your resume/CV, including a list of classes you have completed or are currently taking and your GPA.

-• A letter of support from a faculty member, mentor, advocate, post-doctoral fellow or graduate student you have either had as an instructor or T.A., or have worked with during your undergraduate career.
-This may be submitted as a separate confidential letter/email if preferred by the letter writer.
+• In your emailed application, please also include the name and email address of a recommendation we could contact (e.g., faculty member, mentor, advocate, post-doctoral fellow or graduate student you have either had as an instructor or T.A. or have worked with during your undergraduate career)

 A brief final report to summarize the student’s accomplishments and experience is required at the conclusion of the internship.

-The completed application and accompanying letter of recommendation are due by 5 pm, January 14, 2022.
+The completed application and accompanying letter of recommendation are due by 11:59 pm, March 21, 2025.
 Late applications will not be accepted.
-The internship will begin February 7 2022 through October 2022.
-Please submit your application materials via email to: admin@nrs.ucsb.edu(link sends e-mail)
+The internship will begin March 31, 2025 and continue through June 6, 2025.
+Please submit your application materials via email to: Dr. Andrew Brooks

-If you have any questions, please contact Dr. Cris Sandoval, Reserve Director, email: sandoval@ucsb.edu(link sends e-mail), or Dr. Marion Wittmann, Executive Director, UCSB Natural Reserve System, email: marion.wittmann@ucsb.edu
+If you have any questions, please contact Dr. Andrew Brooks, Reserve Director, email: ajbrooks@ucsb.edu, or Dr. Conner Philson, Executive Director, UCSB Natural Reserve System, email: philson@ucsb.edu